 Not far from here on a hill overlooking the town, tourists can admire the Belfry of Mons (also called El Catiau), an 87-meter, 17th-century Baroque tower that houses a carillon of 47 bells.

-Tourists who would like to know more about Mons' history and people can visit the Mons Folklore Museum (Musée de la Vie Montoise), located in a former convent.
-The Mons Memorial Museum gives a more in-depth look at how the city's strategic position affected its history and the lives of its people, especially during WWI and WWII.
+If you are fascinated by military history, visit the Mons Memorial Museum for an in-depth look at how the city's strategic position affected its history and the lives of its people, especially during WWI and WWII.

 Art lovers will appreciate the freshly renovated Musée des Beaux Arts, which focuses on Belgian and French artists, and the Decorative Arts Museum Francois Duesberg has a significant collection of decorative items once belonging to French aristocracy, with an astounding exhibit of clocks.